adolfopa/cstow/README.md

 $ make test
 ```

-And that's it!
-This should work in any reasonably POSIX system (I've
+This should work in any modern POSIX-like system (tested with FreeBSD
-tested it with FreeBSD 8.2 and Ubuntu 11.4).
-If that's not the case,
+11-STABLE, Mac OS X 10.11.6, Debian 8 and Ubuntu 12.04 LTS).
+If
-please open an issue with the details.
+that's not the case, please open an issue with the details.

 Usage
 -----